indigotree/www-audiovisualprojects-co-uk/content/projects/lolas-bakery-cupcake-cart.md

 title: Lola’s Bakery and Cupcake Carts
 featured_image: /uploads/LolasBakery-30.jpg
 yoast_keyword: Lola’s Bakery
+seo_title: Lola’s Bakery
+seo_description: >-
+  In July 2017, Lola’s Bakery and All Day Café opened in West Hampstead, North London. avp were invited to be involved with the project from planning stage with a brief to design a lighting scheme, audio solution and security system for this exciting new eatery.
 description: >-
   Lola’s Bakery and Cupcake Carts, West Hampstead & London Underground Stations. avp were invited to be involved with the project from planning stage with a